-You may find you want to customise BookStack to use custom branding or you may just not like the default blue theme.
+You may want to customise BookStack to use custom branding, or you may just not like the default blue theme.
 Customising the branding of BookStack is super simple and can be done within the “Settings > Customization” area of the interface.
 Here you can change the application name, logo and the core colours used.
-Changing the app name will simply update the name displayed in the header and browser tab.
-Changing the logo updates the logo shown in the header.
-This can be removed if you only want to display the chosen name.
-Changing the app color will update the color of the header, links and the majority of buttons within the system.
+Additional ways to customise are listed below:

 To change fonts you can make use of the ‘Custom HTML head content’ setting to add some CSS to alter fonts used.
 Copy the code below and alter the font names to your desired fonts.
 Then paste this into the ‘Custom HTML head content’ box in the admin settings of BookStack.

 Here’s an example of using the ‘Lato’ font from Google Web Fonts as the main body text font: